 Get Your Cat a Bed

-A comfortable cat bed can lure your cat to it, so they sleep in the bed instead of all over your furniture.
+A comfortable cat bed can lure your cat to it, so they sleep in their bed instead of all over your bed.
 You can find dozens of different sizes and styles, and this can help to contain the majority of your cat’s excess hair to the bed.
 You can then clean the bed every week to keep the hair to a minimum.

 Lint Roll Your Furniture

 A lint roller is an excellent way to quickly remove cat hair from your clothing, furniture, pillows, and other small items that you can’t quickly or easily vacuum.
 Put a lint roller in easy reach when you’re going out and give your clothing a once-over to remove most of the stray cat hair.

 Cat shedding is unavoidable, but you can take steps to reduce the amount of hair you find around your home.
 We’ve outlined several ways you can use to reduce your cat’s shedding, and you can apply them to your own life to have a happy household and a happy cat.